addania/coding/src/pages/Gatsby_fonts.md

 ```
 npm install --save gatsby-plugin-typography react-typography typography typography-theme-fairy-gates
 ```
 > Then you need to open gatsby-config.js file.
 This is the file where we need to add plugins or site configuration.
-IN order to use tzpographz plugin we need to change this:
+In order to use typography plugin we need to change this:
 ```
 module.exports = {
   plugins: [